mosman7/IAC-Ansible/ansible.md

 `sudo ansible all -m ping` - pings all hosts
 `sudo ansible web/db -m ping` - select on of the hosts and ping the specific host

+### What is inventory
+- Ansible reads information about the machines you manage from the inventory.
+- Inventory is listed in the file which contains IP addresses, databases, and servers
+### What are ansible roles
+Ansible roles allow you to develop reusable automation components by grouping and encapsulating related automation artifacts, like configuration files, templates, tasks, and handlers.
+Because roles isolate these components, it's easier to reuse them and share them with other people.